IPS-LMU/The-EMU-SDMS-Manual/app_chap-fileFormats.Rmd

             -   `"ssffTrackName"` The name of the SSFF track to overlay onto `"signalCanvasName"`.
 (NOTE: indentation level reduced by 1 to avoid max indentation problems)

             -   `"minMaxValLims"` An array of configuration options to limit the y-axis range that is displayed for a specified SSFF track.

             -   `"ssffTrackName"`: A name specifying which ssffTrack should be limited.
 (NOTE: indentation level reduced by 1 to avoid max indentation problems)

             -   `"minVal"`: The minimum value which defines the lower y-axis limit.
 (NOTE: indentation level reduced by 1 to avoid max indentation problems)

+            -   `"horizontalLines"`: Add horizontal lines to ssffTrack

+            -   `"ssffTrackName"`: The name of the SSFF track to draw horizontal lines on.
+(NOTE: indentation level reduced by 1 to avoid max indentation problems)

+            -   `"yValues"`: array of number specifying the y values of the horizontal lines (NOTE: indentation level reduced by 1 to avoid max indentation problems)

             -   `"contourLims"` An array containing contour limit values that specify an index range that is to be displayed.
 As